fbpx

 Lastly, don’t forget that the rules of smart personal finance apply even when you are a college student!
 For example, you can lower your living expenses by avoiding contractual obligations (i.e.: memberships and subscriptions), learning how to optimize your credit card usage, and using your student ID to obtain discounts.

-Additionally, establishing a budgeting plan like the 50\20\30 rule can help you continue saving and building up your finances even during your college years.
+Additionally, establishing a budgeting plan like the 50\20\30 rule can help you continue saving and building up your finances in a wise way even during your college years

 Stay Calm During Stressful Times